Better health in our 50s

 Test 2: Stair climb – three flights

-Time how long it takes to climb 3 flights (45 steps) at a steady pace.
+Time how long it takes to climb 3 flights at a steady pace.

 Outcome and what it predicts